iodide-project/iodide/docs/contributing.md

 Pull requests are the primary mechanism we use to change Iodide.
 GitHub itself has some [great documentation](https://help.github.com/articles/about-pull-requests/) on using the Pull Request feature.
 We use the "fork and pull" model [described here](https://help.github.com/articles/about-pull-requests/), where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.

 Please make pull requests against the `master` branch.
+Even for relatively small changes, we recommend creating a branch on your end to develop and test changes: this will make it easier to rebase your changes when needed.

 If you’re looking for a way to jump in and contribute, our list of [`good first issues`](https://github.com/iodide-project/iodide/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) is a great place to start.